WE ARE COMMITTED TO MAKING HOMEBIRTH CARE ACCESSIBLE & AFFORDABLE TO AS MANY PEOPLE AS POSSIBLE.

 Fees & Insurance

 • Pregnancy, birth, postpartum, and newborn care services are bundled together under a global fee.
 This fee is based on a sliding scale, dependent on pre-tax income, with higher income clients paying more to subsidize our lower income clients.
 This is a form of community care to make home birth care more accessible for clients of all income levels, and ensure we can cover our costs.
-For clients who do not wish to disclose income details, the global fee is $9000.

 Sliding Scale

-$4000-$9000, based on household income level*
+$4000-$9000, based on household income level* with the average being about $7000.

 *Household pre-tax income levels are determined by documentation that shows your current household income.